-Join Dr Frank Broz and his team to learn about modern robot capabilities from a technical perspective, and hear about their work in this interactive activity.
-See a robot's ability to estimate a person's emotion from their face and body posture, as well as its ability to generate different facial expressions, gesture, talk and self-balance.
-Discover more about the work being done towards further advancements and the possible applications of such technology.
+Dr Frank Broz and his team shared their research on modern robot capabilities from a technical perspective.
+Visitors could see a robot's ability to estimate a person's emotion from their face and body posture, as well as its ability to generate different facial expressions, gesture, talk and self-balance.

 Good for your guts @ Pleasance - 11 April

 You might have butterflies in your tummy, but is that anxious feeling actually coming from your gut?
 Poor mental health is one of many issues claimed to be connected to your gut.
 Diabetes, cancer, asthma and heart disease have all been linked too.
 Visitors could try some belly-busting treats and join Dr Helinor Johnston as she and fellow experts discuss what this research is telling us and whether a better diet really cures all?

 Could virtual reality treat depression or could a robot companion make you feel better?
 Professor Ruth Aylett joined the panel of experts who will explore some of the beneficial effects of technology and how it could be used to help improve our mental health.